Game Programmer

 Move Propagates to All Children

 When a frame moves, SetPosition2D calculates the delta and calls PropagateMoveToChildren — which recursively repositions every child without touching their text layers.
-This means a player frame dragged in edit mode automatically carries its portrait, bars, and name text together as one unit.
+A player frame dragged in edit mode automatically carries its portrait, bars, and name text together as one unit.

 Child Propagation